someobserver/recurgence/explanations/h/humility/index.md

 ## Examples in Practice

-Humility manifests across every scale where recursive processes operate:
+Humility manifests across every scale where recursive processes are found:

 - **<big>Scientific method</big>**
 The requirement for falsifiability and peer review prevents theories from becoming immune to evidence.
 Scientists who remain open to being wrong make discoveries; those who become attached to their ideas stagnate.